-49

-SIPS

-BEHIND THE BITS

-SWEET PICKLES

-OVERVIEW

-Protecting serialized pickle data in transit is what fueled Network Security major Chase Schultz to write an encryption scheme and invent open source Sweet Pickles as a student project.
-They're the newest way to securely transfer pickles while maintaining their functionality.

-HISTORY

-It all began when Chase, a native Network Security in December 2012, attended the Black Hat Conference in Las Vegas in 2010.
-One of the featured speakers, Computer and Net Security expert Marco Slaviero, was talking about sour pickles, those pickles that have malicious code injected into them.
-He mentioned there is no really Fueled by Mr. Slaviero's talk and the environment of innovation that Chase has been immersed in at UAT, Chase was both motivated and inspired to think out of the box and try to solve a real-world security issue on his own time, apart from any class requirement.
-Use of strong cryptography for secret and top secret networks was an essential ingredient in his project and when he was still a student at UAT.
-He designed his project around these goals so that it could be used in both
+BEHIND THE BITS CHASE SCHULTZ EET PICKLES OVERVIEW Protecting serialized pickle data in transit is what fueled Network Security major Chase Schultz to write an encryption scheme and invent open source Sweet Pickles as a way to securely transfer pickles while maintaining their functionality.
+HISTORY It all began when Chase, a native of Goessel, Kan. who graduated in Network Security in December 2012, attended the Black Hat Conference in speakers, Computer and Net Security expert Marco Slaviero, was talking about sour pickles, those pickles that have malicious code injected into solid way to make "pickling" safe.
+Fueled by Mr. Slaviero's talk and the environment of innovation that Chase has been immersed in at UAT, Chase was both motivated and inspired to think out of the box and try to solve time, apart from any class requirement.
+Use of strong cryptography for secret and top secret networks was an essential ingredient in his project and in his presentation last year to the DoD goals so that it could be used in both public and government sectors.
+DETAILS The main idea of Chase's project was to secure python serialized objects.

-DETAILS

-The main idea of Chase's project was to secure python serialized objects.
 Imagine you have a box and take bits of paper or writing and put it into the box or a pickle.
 Then you encrypt the box using AES Encryption.
 When you create the box it's called pickling.
 Encryption is sweet pickling or sweet pickles.
 Part of the solution lies in "Brine," a methodology that uses DoD standardized, top-secret strength encryption (AES-256).
 Combined with Python wrappers (software that is a bridge between an operating system and a driver) for cryptography software libraries PyCrypto and Elliptic Curve Cryptography-521, Chase is confident that only the person on the pickle's receiving end can open the file.
 Chase has completed the Sweet Pickles prototype, which is functional.
 Aside from fine tuning it and providing written instructions for its use, it's available for free.
 He's hoping that the more it is accessed, the greater the chance of improving net security overall.
 The open source app will have a public license so anyone can access at github.com/f47h3r/.
 Click on "Repositories" and scroll down to "Brine."
 Note of disclaimer: The burden of permission is on the user.
 If you don't have permission to use these tools, you assume full responsibility.
 Mechanics: